quarkiverse/quarkus-amazon-services/README.md

 * SSM
 * STS

-They also provide a common infrastructure to make it easy to add new ones.

 Each extension provides configuration properties to configure the clients and wires everything via CDI injection.
 It allows to use all 4 HTTP client implementations available in the AWS SDK for Java 2.x :

 * URL Connection HTTP client (default for synchronous call)
 * Apache HTTP Client
 * Netty HTTP client (default for asynchronous call)
 * AWS CRT-based HTTP client (for both synchronous and asynchronous client)

+This project also provide a common infrastructure based on AWS SDK code generator to make it easy to add new ones.

 ## Compatibility with Quarkus Core